nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### add/
 1. Unrealistically long addresses passes but will affect the display of data.
 2. Since addresses accept any value, symbols and non-standard characters (e.g. `add/123 *^&`) will pass.
+3. There is a known issue with the add/ prefix.
+Please refer to the [Known Issues](#known-issues) section.

 ##### reg/
 1. Regions are case-insensitive (i.e. `reg/east` and `reg/East` are the same).